Why auto captions are hard to read

 Where a line breaks within a subtitle block shapes how the eye moves through it.
 A break in the middle of a phrase forces the reader to track across a visual gap at the point where meaning is still incomplete.

-Auto-captions break at word counts or at whatever boundary the segmentation algorithm produces.
-This means breaks inside noun phrases, between a verb and its object, or mid-clause.
+Auto captions break by word count or at whatever boundary the segmentation algorithm produces.
+This can mean breaks inside noun phrases, between a verb and its object, or mid-clause.

-Professional subtitles break at phrase boundaries: after a natural pause in meaning, not a natural pause in word count.
+Professional subtitles break at phrase boundaries: after a natural pause in meaning, not at an arbitrary word count.
 The difference is subtle in individual cases and significant across a full video.

 See subtitle segmentation and subtitle line length for the principles behind well-formed subtitle blocks.